When is my car insurance due?

 Can the Motor Insurance Database tell me when my car insurance expires?

-No. The Motor Insurance Database (MID) holds the details of all insured cars in the UK but its free askMID service will only tell you if your car is insured or not, not any specific policy details like when it runs out.
+No. The Motor Insurance Database (MID) holds the details of all insured cars in the UK but it will only tell you if your car is insured or not, not any specific policy details like when it runs out.

 When should I renew my car insurance policy?

-If you choose to switch insurance policy, the best time to renew your car insurance policy is usually between 20-29 days before your policy expires.
+The best time to renew your car insurance policy is usually between 20-29 days before your policy expires.
+Prices tend to rise sharply closer to the renewal date.

-Our research shows that he cheapest car deals are most likely to be found 28* days before renewal.
-The most expensive time to renew is usually the day your current insurance ends
+Our research shows that the cheapest car insurance deals are most likely to be found 25

 Number of days before the policy renewal date | Average premium |